A separation theorem for entire transcendental maps: Proof of corollaries D and E

 \begin{proof}[Proof of Corollary~\ref{Corollari}] \begin{enumerate} \item By Theorem C, for each $p$ there are finitely many basic regions for $f^p$, and each of them contains at most one interior fixed point of $f^p$ which is an interior periodic point of period $p$ (not necessarily exact) for $f$. \item Let $U_1, U_2$ be two periodic Fatou components of least common period $p$.
+Since $f\in\BB$, there are no Baker domains \cite{EL}, hence the components are either basins of attraction of attracting or parabolic $p-$periodic points, or Siegel disks.
 Then $\ov{U_1}$ and $\ov{U_2}$ each contain a point $z_1,z_2$ respectively which is fixed under $f^p$.
 If both $z_1$ and $z_2$ are in the interior of their Fatou component, they are interior periodic points, so they are separated by a $p-$periodic ray pair by Theorem C. As dynamic rays cannot intersect Fatou components, and Fatou components are connected sets, it follows that the same ray pair separates $U_1$ from $U_2$.
 If instead at least one of them is on the boundary, say $z_1$, then $z_1$ is a parabolic point and $U_1$ is a virtual fixed point for $f^p$.
 In particular, by Theorem C, there are no other interior $p-$periodic points or virtual fixed points of $f^p$ in the basic region $V$ containing $U_1$, so $U_2$ is separated from $U_1$ by two rays on the boundary of $V$ (observe that $U_2$ could also be another virtual fixed point of $f^p$ attached to the same parabolic point if $z_1=z_0$).

 \item Observe that Cremer points are interior periodic points, since by the Snail Lemma (see Lemma 16.2 in \cite{Mi}) no periodic rays can land at Cremer points.
 Hence they can be separated from any other interior periodic point or periodic Fatou component as in the previous case.